 Kuzalan Natural Park

 The nature park is 45 km from Giresun city center.
 The peaks in the park are Dikoluk Spring and Marazlı Hill, which are 1800 meters in altitude.
-Kuzalan Waterfalls and Travertines are home to various natural riches such as caves, monumental trees, historical mills, as well as many living species and a different ecosystem.
+Kuzalan Waterfalls (Kuzalan Şelaleri) and Travertines are home to various natural riches such as caves, monumental trees, historical mills, as well as many living species and a different ecosystem.
 129 plant species belonging to 60 different families and 105 bird species belonging to 36 families inhabit the nature park.
 Moreover, monasteries, castles, and arch bridges are among the historical beauties inside the park.
-With its touristic pensions, small resort-type hotels, and distinguished natural scenery, it offers excursion and accommodation opportunities of rare beauty.
-Trekking, photo safari, bicycle safari, ATV, rock climbing, angling, bird watching can be carried out in Kuzalan Nature Park.
+With its bed and breakfast facilities, small hotels, and distinguished natural scenery, it offers excursions and accommodation opportunities of rare beauty.
+Trekking, photo safari, bicycle safari, ATV, rock climbing, angling, bird watching options in Kuzalan Nature Park (Kuzalan Tabiat Parkı).

-The Blue Lake is the only place in the Eastern Black Sea Region where carbonated water flows like a stream.
+Mavi Lake (The Blue Lake) (Mavi Göl) is the only place in the Eastern Black Sea Region where carbonated water flows like a stream.
 Blue Lake turns turquoise in certain months.
 Composed of 3 large and small lakes, the water of Blue Lake, which is also called "Sodalı Lake" - "Göğ Lake" among the locals, takes on a turquoise color with the effect of limestone and carbonated water.

 Göksu Travertines located in Giresun's Dereli district resemble a miniature Pamukkale with their turquoise and white colors and ponds.
 The travertines developed by the carbonated water that comes out of the underground attract the attention of visitors.